 - The investment in SFU's new School of Sustainable Energy Engineering.

 - Commitment to Pacific Institute for Climate Solutions (PICS), which develops impactful, evidence-based climate change solutions through collaborative partnerships which connect solution seekers with BC’s four leading research-intensive universities.
 PICS is hosted and led by the University of Victoria in collaboration with SFU, University of British Columbia, and the University of Northern British Columbia.

-To date, Simon Fraser University and student-led non-profit, Embark Sustainability, have hosted three climate engagement sessions to discuss SFU climate action.
+To date, SFU and student-led non-profit, Embark Sustainability, have hosted three climate engagement sessions to discuss SFU climate action.
 These include two university-wide sessions convening student, staff, and faculty subject matter experts as well as one session solely focussed on students.
-Feel free to view session notes below:

 In addition to our institutional commitments, SFU students are also mobilizing to advance climate action at SFU and its surrounding communities.
 This includes:

 SFU has actively integrated climate action into student course work and co-curricular activities.

 The Semester in Dialogue is a one-semester, full-time program designed to inspire students with a sense of civic responsibility and encourage their passion for improving society.
 Each semester the program offers an original, interdisciplinary experience that bridges the classroom with the community and creates space for students to reflect on what they are doing and why it matters.

 SFU Public Square is a signature community engagement initiative that works to support an informed, empowered and engaged public.
 Each year, it convenes dozens of events that bring together diverse communities to learn from and with each other to address the pressing issues of our times.